How did Smithwick’s rise from relative obscurity to become the largest ale brewer in Ireland?

 James Sullivan & Co, a rival Kilkenny brewery with a production capacity of 20,000 barrels a year, entered into receivership in 1917, and the assets were acquired by E Smithwick & Sons in 1919.
 The purchase left E Smithwick & Sons as the sole surviving brewery in Kilkenny.

 Strong growth under W A Smithwick

-Walter Aloysius Smithwick (1908 – 1993) became a company director from 1931.
+Walter Aloysius Smithwick (1908 – 1993), the grandson of John William Smithwick, became a company director from 1931.
 He was responsible for introducing a large sales team to the business, which was to prove highly successful in increasing revenue.
 Smithwick’s products had national distribution by 1935.
 Over 400 licensed establishments in Dublin were supplied by 1937.

 E Smithwick & Sons was the oldest and most important industrial concern in Kilkenny by 1937, and employed over 140 people in the city.

 E Smithwick & Sons won first prize for best bottle conditioned beer in a British Commonwealth competition in 1937.** Shortly afterwards, the beer was rebranded as Smithwick’s No.1.

 The Second World War hampered production, with output reduced to just 6,000 barrels in 1942.

 Walter Smithwick became chairman and managing director from 1947.
 He determined to make Smithwick’s the leading ale brand in Ireland.
 Sales grew quickly under his dynamic leadership, and improved distribution saw annual production reach 50,000 barrels by 1952.

 The Great Northern Brewery in Dundalk was purchased for £37,500 in order to supplement brewing capacity in 1954.
 The news was greeted positively, as it presented an opportunity for W A Smithwick to introduce his superior management skills to the acquired business.